Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: Conclusion

 \section{Conclusion}

-In this paper, we design this tracing and notification system based on blockchain and smart contract, which provides three types of services: location-based contact tracing, Bluetooth-based contact tracing and health tracing services.
-Our system can trace the user's travel and contact history, and can remind the user about his past contacts that may cause infection.
-In addition, users can also estimate the probability of being infected through the health tracing service.
+This paper designs this tracing and notification system based on blockchain and smart contract, which provides two services: location-based contact tracing and Bluetooth-based contact tracing, including notification function.
+Our system traces location infection status and records users' contact history locally.
+Also, it notifies users for infection contact.

-In order to protect users' privacy, they can anonymously send their visiting records and health status on the blockchain platform.
-At the same time, users can use a large number of random mac addresses provided by Bluetooth technology as a temporary identity to further protect privacy.
-In addition, our smart contract group embedded in the system records the infection status of each location and performs the same sequence of check-in operations to ensure that each user can get the consistent infection results of the location.
+For users' privacy protection, we adopt random Bluetooth MAC address as a temporary identity for users.
+Due to battery limitations in smartphones, Bluetooth addresses are weakly randomized, and no communication channel is required for contact data exchanging.
+Besides, our hierarchy structured smart contracts ensure that each user can get the location's consistent infection results..

-We also simulate the interaction between users and our prototype system, and then evaluate its performance, including gas consumption, operating stability, and request processing speed.
-In a simulated environment, our system has a good scalability and good stability.
+We simulate the interaction between users and our prototype system, and evaluate its performance, including gas consumption, operating stability, and request processing speed.
+In the simulated environment, our system has good scalability and good stability.
 We expect to have real data about user contact records to evaluate our system in the future.